ryanhamilton/questdb.io/blog/2023-04-20-explain-basic-scans.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Row backward scan             |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Frame backward scan on: trips |

-Comparing all three plans, we can conclude:

-- `LIMIT: 1` under `Async JIT Filter` node meaning that async filtering stops at the first matching row
-- backward scan direction under `DataFrame`
+As expected, query does a backward scan (`Frame backward scan`) and stops on the first matching row ( `limit: 1` under `Async JIT Filter` ).
 Remember that the approach above only makes sense if the data situates close to the end of the table; otherwise, it might slow things down.

 ## Summary

 Now you should have a good grasp on the basic scan types available in QuestDB, that is :

-- table scan
+- frame scan
 - interval scan
 - index scan (in table and index order)